magenta-aps/OS2mo-ldap-import-export/README.md

 The `mo_employee` object will be added to the template context by adding to the `mo_object_dict` in `mo_import_export.main.listen_to_changes_in_employees`.

-More advanced template string may be constructed, such as:
+More advanced template strings may be constructed, such as:
 ```
   [...]
   "ldap_to_mo": {